MohammadHosseinV/AdventureWorks-SQL-Server-Portfolio/README.md

 ## Sample Outputs

-Screenshots and charts are available in the `/docs` directory.
+Screenshots and charts are located in their respective folders for each section.

 ## Author